EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

-Edinburgh University Theatre Society - Constitution
+The Constitution of the Edinburgh University Theatre Company
 ==================
+This version adopted 25/09/2019

 # ARTICLE 1: INTRODUCTION
 ## ARTICLE 1A: FOUNDATION